 Field-hunting tip

-Look in burning coal dumps, fumaroles country — that is the host setting where letovicite typically forms.
+Look in burning coal dumps, fumaroles country, the host setting where letovicite typically forms.
 If you start seeing mascagnite, tschermigite, sulphur in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, efflorescences habit, so train your eye for that shape before scanning the outcrop.